myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-disaster-recovery.md

 <properties
-   pageTitle="Аварийное восстановление в Azure Service Fabric | Microsoft Azure" description="Azure Service Fabric предлагает возможности, необходимые для устранения всех типов сбоев. В этой статье описаны типы сбоев, которые могут возникать, и приведены способы их устранения." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Azure Service Fabric disaster recovery | Microsoft Azure" description="Azure Service Fabric offers the capabilities necessary to deal with all types of disasters.
+This article describes the types of disasters that can occur and how to deal with them." services="service-fabric" documentationCenter=".net" authors="seanmck"